rabbitmq/chef-cookbook/README.md

-## Provisioning RabbitMQ 3.8.x
+## Provisioning RabbitMQ 3.9.x and 3.8.x

 ### Ensure Your Cookbook Version is Compatible

-To provision RabbitMQ 3.8.x, you must use version `5.8.5` of this cookbook or later.
+To provision RabbitMQ 3.9.x or 3.8.x, you must use version `5.8.5` of this cookbook or later.

 ### Provision Erlang/OTP 23.2 or Later

-Before provisioning a 3.8.x release, please learn about the [minimum required Erlang/OTP version](https://www.rabbitmq.com/which-erlang.html) and Erlang/OTP version recommendations.
+Before provisioning a 3.9.x or 3.8.x release, please learn about the [minimum required Erlang/OTP version](https://www.rabbitmq.com/which-erlang.html) and Erlang/OTP version recommendations.